Amherst Public Records Directory

 Jail & Inmate Records

-The Hampshire County Jail and House of Correction serves as the primary detention facility for Hampshire County.
+The Hampshire County Jail and House of Correction is the primary detention facility for Hampshire County.
 When someone is arrested locally, they're processed through this facility, where booking procedures include photographing, fingerprinting, and holding individuals pending bail or court appearance.
 Family members and legal representatives can locate current detainees through the Sheriff's Office inmate lookup system.
 Visitation at the facility requires advance scheduling and compliance with security protocols.

 Arrest Records